January 20, 2022

 - Grand Battement

-- Adagio: 4 phrases of 8 (2 phrases on the right side, 2 phrases on the left side)
+- Adagio: Four phrases of eight (two phrases on the right side, two phrases on the left side)

-- Petit allegro: 4 phrases of 8 (2 phrases on the right side, 2 phrases on the left side)
+- Petit allegro: Four phrases of eight (two phrases on the right side, two phrases on the left side)

-- Pirouette combinations: 2 phrases of 8 (2 phrases on the right side, 2 phrases on the left side)
+- Pirouette combinations: Two phrases of eight (two phrases on the right side, two phrases on the left side)

 - Big jumps, as per the space you have available to work in (sissonne, pas de chat)